mattjaybe/SillyTavern-Pathweaver/README.md

 ### ***ver 1.4.0***
 - New setting available: Endless Surprises.
 A new surprise is silently queued the moment the previous one fires.
 Can be enabled or disabled.

-### ***ver 1.3.0***
-- Added a new Surprise Me button.
-Surprise Me secretly injects an AI-generated suggestion into the chat context a set number of messages before it fires.
-Pick a style, and Pathweaver will quietly arm a hidden prompt.
-When the countdown hits, the suggestion appears naturally — like the story took an unexpected turn on its own.

-### ***ver 1.2 & 1.2.1***
-- Added option to hide the animated bar in the settings
-- 1.2.1: Ensures that the hide/show button remains clickable when the <a href="https://github.com/mattjaybe/SillyTavern-Larson">Larson extension</a> is installed

 ![Version](https://img.shields.io/badge/SillyTavern-v1.12%2B-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)